armAInexus/kleidiai/README.md

 - Matrix multiplication
 - Winograd output transform

 Each of the preceding operations is a micro-kernel.
-For an example, please refer to the [first micro kernel PR](https://gitlab.arm.com/kleidi/kleidiai/-/merge_requests/2)

-<em>However, why are the preceding operations not called kernels or functions?</em>
+<em>However, why the preceding operations are not called kernels or functions instead?</em>

 <b>Because the micro-kernels are designed to give the flexibility to process also a portion of the output tensor</b>, which is the reason why we call it micro-kernel.